-[For hyflex classes] This a HyFlex class, which is delivered in this classroom and via Zoom at the same time.
-That means you may attend in person or join us online.
-You may come in person one day and attend online the next.
-Online participants are expected to ask and answer questions just like those who are in the classroom.
-Our primary objective is to learn to communicate in Spanish.
+[Sample for for online classes.]
+In this online format class, our primary objective is to learn to communicate in [name of language].
 We will study vocabulary words and grammar rules with this end in mind.
 We will practice developing reading, writing, speaking, and listening skills.
-[Please insert information about about specific equipment/software requirements of your online class.
+[Please insert information about specific equipment/software requirements of your online class.
 Advise students, many of whom may be new to distance learning, about the differences between online and traditional face-to-face learning.
 In particular, advise students of the time management and study skills required to be a successful online student.
-Encourage students new to distance education to review the ACC Distance Education General Information available at https://online.austincc.edu/faq/ Likewise, use of the college approved learning management system should be clearly stated for hybrid and online courses.
+Encourage students new to distance education to review the ACC Distance Education General Information available at https://online.austincc.edu/faq/Likewise, use of the college approved learning management system should be clearly stated for hybrid and online courses.
 Some suggested wording might be: